ahmaazouzi/bug-tracker/README.md

 - I chose to focus on Postman testing and go back to ticket assignments later.
 I have also added a "feature", namely sprints.
 Sprints should have been there from the beginning.
 This will further slow the process and It will take longer before I can start on the UI.
 - I finished the harder part of the creating the API "testing suite".
 With the click of a button, I can now test every request and its response and result.
 I need to clean and tweak these tests to help speed the development process.
 I need to finish the sprint and assignment parts of the application tomorrow or by Monday at most and start on the UI and authentication.

+## Bootstrap and Back to the Frontend (1:28 AM, July 12, 2020):
+- I wasted a lot of time thinking about the frontent design.
+I totally ditched the UI I worked on in March and went full Bootstrap.
+The thought and time I spent on the orignal design can show.
+It looks much more refined than the generic bootstrappy look of the new one, but mine is unresponsive lacks symmetric alignment.
+CSS alone needs a lot of work and I don't have the time to make it look better.
+I need to finish the project before the end of July iA.
+The last couple days I spent relearning Bootstrap.
+I used it back in 2015 and 2016.
+Anyways, the process of implementing redesign was extremely easy but the bigger problem was with deciding what views to have.
+I've also made the rnew design much simpler and tried to resist all perfectionist desires.